 Prep Your Documents

-Before you get in line to check in, or at least before you get to the front of the line, have in hand all the items and documentation you will need to check in.
+Haven’t already checked in online?
+Before you get in line to check in, or at least before you get to the front of the line, have in hand all the items and documentation you will need to show the agent.
 This makes everyone happy—you, airline agents, and the people behind you in line who appreciate your efficiency.

 Weigh Your Bags

 Many airports are installing scales in front of the check-in areas; if you suspect your checked bag might be overweight, weigh it before you get in line, and do any swapping between your bags before you reach the check-in counter.
-This also avoids any scrutiny from the check-in agents about your carry-on bag starting to swell (another topic altogether, which I won’t go into here).
+This also avoids any scrutiny from the check-in agents about your carry-on bag starting to swell.

 Stow everything except your ID and boarding pass in your carry-on bag.
 This way, when you get to the front of the security line, you are not finding stuff in random pockets, messing with your phone, dropping credit cards and keys, spilling crumpled cash all over the place, and generally ticking off everyone behind you.
 By the time you get in the security line, you should be as close to ready to go through the actual security machine as possible.